tock/tock/doc/mutable_references.md

 read-only references.
 Given that read and write are mutally exclusive for borrows, it's impossible to run into a race condition using safe rust.

 But what does this mean for Tock?
-As it is currently in a single-threaded enviroment, we clearly will not have race-conditions.
+As Tock is a single-threaded enviroment, we clearly will not have race-conditions.
 A problem arises when the borrowing system of Rust clashes with event-driven code without a Heap.